 In 1776, with the Revolution under way, the Continental Congress declared that Continental currency would be its official paper money.
 It enjoined businesses from inflating prices, and ordered that Continental currency be accepted at face value.

 Within five years, the Congress would print so much of the money to pay for the costs of the war that it would have to devalue it.
 The official devaluation ruined anyone who held large amounts of the currency.
 And that was what happened to William Beadle.

 A great many businesses wrestled with whether or not to raise prices during the war.
 Most did, to some degree at least.
-Beadle, however, did not.
-And he continued to honor Continental Currency at its face value.
+Beadle, an ardent patriot, did not.
+And he continued to honor Continental currency at its face value.
 As a result, he accumulated a great pile of currency.

 After 1780, when Congress officially devalued the currency so that 40 dollars equaled one dollar, the value of the Continental currency continued to plunge.
 Eventually, it stopped circulating.